ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 The afternoon was a daze.
 People were celebrating, toasting, laughing like crazy people.
 The power nap was magical.
 The awards ceremony was a delight to watch.
 Mark and Austin ended up taking first place in their category.
 We got our first tattoos, something we were only going to do if we accomplished our goal.
 We gorged on the pasta dinner.
 We took delightful cold showers.
 Our friends from Oklahoma showed up to celebrate with us.
 We danced the night away.

 Reflecting on all that we accomplished, it’s still boggles my mind that we were able to do this.
-We only started climbing about two years ago, and only got our lead certification about two months before the competition.
+We only started climbing about two years ago, and only learned to lead about two months before the competition.
 My first outdoor lead climb was about a month before the climb.

 All-in-all, the competition is about the dumbest thing I’ve ever put myself through.
 I remember thinking that there was no way I would ever do this again, and I also remember knowing that in just a few months I would be looking forward to doing it all over again the next year.